 On elderly woman in a bonnet and wearing a beautiful smile holds a stout tenor renaissance-style recorder of which only the head and body are visible.
-She plays left hand uppermost.

 Karel van Mander III was a Flemish-born painter and poet, who is mainly remembered as a biographer of Netherlandish artists.
 His own pictures, which were mainly religious and allegorical, adopted the elongated forms of the mannerist style, but his later works showed a tendency towards naturalism.
 He was born in Meulebeke (1548) and died in Heemskerk (1606).